How To Refinish Hardwood Floors

 You should also get a professional when the wood is severely cupped or uneven.
 It can take many rounds of really rough sandpaper to get them even… something that should be left up to someone who has seen that kind of thing a time or two.

 Do you know if your floor is hardwood or engineered hardwood?
 That matters too.
-A professional should definitely be called in if it’s engineered hardwood, it’s really easy to damage this kind of floor.
+A professional should definitely be called in if it’s engineered hardwood, it’s really easy to damage this kind of floor and really expensive to fix when you eff it up DIY style.

 If you’re still reading, I guess I haven’t scared you away!
 Good!
 Because as long as your floors aren’t in terrible shape I don’t see why any person capable of mowing the lawn (with a push mower of course) wouldn’t be able to sand hardwood floors.